 The application and enrollment deadlines are in quick succession.
 All materials are required to be submitted on time.
 There are no exceptions to this rule.
 Non-degree students will need to submit a new application and certain documents each semester.
 Once the student completes the application, an email with the next steps will be sent.
-If a student misses the application deadline, they are ineligible to take courses during that part of term.
+If a student misses the application deadline, they are ineligible to take courses during that part of the term.

 Please review the deadlines to ensure all application materials are submitted on time.
 Deadlines for Academic Year 2020-2021 will be posted in June.

 **Visiting scientists and visiting graduate students are NOT eligible to take courses during the academic year.**